aigoncharov/blog/cl10emli00gc0j6nvazy8c7pc.md

    6. Management and peer recognition

 As you can see, criteria intersect and re-use the same evidence.
 I did not find any official guidelines about it, but it worked for me.

+> [Here](https://www.dropbox.com/s/qq4pmr1d6wnc6zn/global_talent_evidence_example.pdf) you can find an example of one of the evidence documents.

 ### Personal statement